- Company culture

 Someone using the strategic leadership style sees what the company wants out of a project, and finds a way to expand on that premise through leadership.

 The strategic leader follows the accepted leadership style among the workplace (considering the workplace's mission statement, overall goals) and works to keep their group content.
-They outline the way towards the goal and make sure each person is kept on track.
+They outline the way towards the goal and make sure each person is kept on track during the project management process .
 Everyone gets what they want this way.

 Pros: Strategic leadership style means paying attention to each worker at an individual level, which leaves every employee happy.
 You get to know your team and their individual strengths.